This is a foreign exchange guide to Bangladesh, the Bangladeshi Taka currency plus BDT transfers and travel tips.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Bangladesh
+Get a better deal for foreign transfers to Bangladesh

 When sending money to Bangladesh it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :